Medically reviewed on June 7, 2018

 Tell your doctor if you have ever had any unusual or allergic reaction to dexlansoprazole or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of dexlansoprazole in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of dexlansoprazole in children younger than 12 year of age.
 Safety and efficacy have not been established.